GMLC-TDC/HELICS/docs/user-guide/advanced_topics/commandInterface.md

 - `HELICS_SEQUENCING_MODE_FAST` : send on priority channel
 - `HELICS_SEQUENCING_MODE_ORDERED` : send on normal channels ordered with other communication
-- `HELICS_SEQUENCING_MODE_DEFAULT` : use HELICS determined default mode.
+- `HELICS_SEQUENCING_MODE_DEFAULT` : use HELICS determined default mode

 ```c
 helicsFederateSendCommand(HelicsFederate fed, const char* target, const char* command, HelicsError* err)
 ```

-All commands in C are send on the default ordering for now.
+All commands in C are sent with the default ordering for now.
 The use case for ordered commands is primarily testing for the time being so the interface has not been added to the C API as of yet.

 ## Targets